 Nearly 13,000 American workers are injured each day, and each injury is preventable.
-Here's what the NSC is focusing on to keep workers safe.
+Here are some of the safety topics NSC is focusing on.

 Adults need seven to nine hours of sleep each day to reach peak performance, but nearly one-third report averaging less than six hours.
 The effects of fatigue are far-reaching and can have an adverse impact in all areas of our lives.

 Drug use at work is a safety topic that is gaining attention.
 Lost time, job turnover, re-training and healthcare costs are three of the primary implications of drug use regularly confronted by employers.
 The typical worker with a substance use disorder misses about two work weeks (10.5 days) for illness, injury or reasons other than vacations and holidays.